 Never load a shackle across its width, because the load is then imposed on the threads: the pull must be at right angles to the pin.

 Keep shackles clean, dry and with lubricated threads and you won’t have trouble doing and undoing them.
 Finger tight is fine, provided the pin thread is fully ‘home’ in the shackle eye.

-'Soft' shackles have proved their worth on racing yachts for several years and are now available for 4WD applications.
+‘Soft’ shackles have proved their worth on racing yachts for several years and recovery-specific ones are load-rated for 4WD applications.
 The big advantage of soft shackles is that they have much less mass than steel shackles and are far less dangerous if a rope or shackle should part.

 Make sure you buy rated ones and be very careful with them, so they don’t become damaged by sharp metal edges or rocks.
 They’re also easily damaged by grass fires, so don’t leave them on a bar when they’re not in use.

 Trees are the most commonly used recovery points when winching and a purpose-designed tree sling is a necessary attachment point.
 A winch cable should never be wrapped around a tree : this practice ring-barks the tree and stresses the winch cable at the point where the hook grabs onto the cable.

 If the only available trees are small it’s possible to connect two or more of them together, using a winch extension strap or a snatch strap that’s lost its elasticity.